Mario Philip Azzopardi

-Mario Philip Azzopardi (born 19 November 1950) is a Canadian-Maltese television and film director and writer.
+Mario Philip Azzopardi (born 19 November 1950) is a Maltese-Canadian television and film director and writer.

 Early life and emigration

-Azzopardi was born in Siggiewi, Malta, and was educated at St Aloysius' College (Birkirkara, Malta), and the Royal University of Malta.
+Azzopardi was born in Siġġiewi, Malta, and was educated at St Aloysius' College (Birkirkara, Malta), and the Royal University of Malta.

 In 1971, while still a student at the university, he directed Il-Gaġġa, based on Frans Sammut's novel Il-Gaġġa, presumed to be the first full-length feature filmed entirely in Maltese.
 Transferred to digital format and enhanced, the film was re-released in Malta in March 2007.
-Around the same time he assisted Cecil Satariano during the making of "Giuseppi."
+Around the same time, he assisted Cecil Satariano during the making of Giuseppi.

 He left his native country for Canada in 1978, following a dispute with local censors and theatre authorities who, in 1977, had cancelled his play, Sulari Fuq Strada Stretta, on the grounds that it was too offensive; the play was eventually presented at the Manoel Theatre in January 2008.

-He has worked on such shows as The Outer Limits, Stargate SG-1 (including its two-hour pilot), and Stargate Atlantis.
-In 2008 he directed all eight episodes of the HBO Canada/TMN miniseries ZOS: Zone of Separation, which he co-created and produced.
+He has worked on such shows as The Outer Limits, Stargate SG-1 (including its two-hour pilot) and Stargate Atlantis.
+In 2008, he directed all eight episodes of the HBO Canada/TMN miniseries ZOS: Zone of Separation, which he co-created and produced.

 Return to Malta

-In 2013 Azzopardi returned to his native country, Malta and established the theatrical company Stagun Teatru Malti.
-The company has produced a wide array of original work in Maltese, including In-Nisa Maltin Jafu Kif; Jiena Nhobb, Inti Thobb; Il-Kappillan Ta Malta (based on the book by Nicholas Monsarrat) and Sibna z-Zejt; among others.
+In 2013, Azzopardi returned to his native country, Malta and established the theatrical company Stagun Teatru Malti.
+The company has produced a wide array of original work in Maltese, including In-Nisa Maltin Jafu Kif, Jiena Nhobb, Inti Thobb, Il-Kappillan Ta Malta (based on the book by Nicholas Monsarrat) and Sibna z-Zejt, among others.
 Azzopardi was also appointed as Artistic Director of Valletta 2018.
-He also has produced and directed a number of films, such as Dangerous Arrangement; A Red Dress; and Saul: A Journey To Damascus.
+He also has produced and directed a number of films, such as Dangerous Arrangement, A Red Dress and Saul: A Journey To Damascus.